Read about Allegan and the historic Davis-DeLano House, now DeLano Mansion, our Michigan bed & breakfast inn.

 Hiram and Viola DeLano proceeded to sell the home to their son, Earl DeLano.
 Then, they bought it back, doing this several times, so as to create the appearance that the Allegan State Savings Bank (which the DeLano family owned) was a secure and well-run bank.
 Hiram DeLano died in 1921 and through some court litigations and sale(s) of the home among family members; Earl DeLano finally retained ownership of what is now the existing property.
 Earl and his wife, Mignon Sherwood DeLano, owned the home until 1987 when Mignon died, having been preceded in death by her husband, Earl, in 1977.

-In 1987, the Ashley family bought the home, renovated it, and ran the home as a bed and breakfast until approximately 1994, when they closed the Inn and later sold it.
+In 1987, the Ashley family bought the home, renovated it, and ran the home as a bed and breakfast until approximately 1994, when they closed the Inn and later sold the house to Scott and Karen Ehrich.
+Scott completed the renovations, restoring the house to it's original glory.
+Then in 2013, Scott sold the Inn to Marcia and Kent Neigebauer, who are retaining the same elegance which Scott had completed.

 DeLano Family Genealogy